-In November last year, the Federal Court of Canada, in Bell Media v GoldTV, issued an injunction against the majority of the ISPs in Canada to block Goldtv.ca and Goldtv.Biz.
-An injunction made against a party is an equitable remedy, you may think of it as an order, that prevents that party from doing a certain act.
+In November last year, the Federal Court of Canada, in Bell Media v GoldTV, issued an injunction against the majority of the ISPs in Canada to block Goldtv.ca and Goldtv.Biz because the Respondents were infringing on Bell Media’s copyrights.
+An injunction made against a party is an equitable remedy, an order, that prevents that party from doing a certain act.

 Due to the increase in cases, where a party asks the court to order a website to be blocked, the term “site-blocking” orders in Canada and “website-blocking” orders in the United Kingdome have been coined.